Traditional beekeeping

 Objectives – Priorities

-Rationale - Significance
+Justification - Significance

-inscription of the element (Traditional Beekeeping Method With Movable-comb Hives) in the Hellenic Inventory of Intangible Cultural Heritage.
+The action has additional value for the prospective inscription of the element (Traditional beekeeping in movable-comb hives) in the Hellenic Inventory of Intangible Cultural Heritage.